Remuneration to executive management

 Guidelines for remuneration to the CEO and other executive management

-The total remuneration is to be based on market terms and be competitive and well-balanced but not market-leading, and is to contribute to sound ethics and a sound corporate culture.
-Fixed salary is to be based on the senior executives’ expertise and areas of responsibility, is to be individual and is normally to be reviewed every calendar year.
+The total remuneration is to be based on market terms, be competitive, well balanced and not wage leading while contributing to good business ethics and company culture.
+Fixed salary is to be based on the executive management’s competence and area of responsibility, be individual and is normally to be reviewed every year.

-Although senior executives may also be granted customary non-monetary benefits, such benefits are not to constitute a material part of the total remuneration.
+Executive management may also be granted customary non-monetary benefits, although such benefits shall not constitute a material part of the total remuneration.
 The vesting period for the LTI programme must be at least three years.
-The LTI programme is to be based on shares or share-based securities and to provide long-term incentives linked to Edgeware’s performance.
-Every share-based LTI programme is to require approval of the shareholders before implementation.
+The LTI programme is to be based on shares or share-related securities.
+The purpose of the LTI is to ensure long-term incentives linked to Edgeware’s development.
+Every share-based LTI requires approval of the shareholders before implementation.

 Current employment agreements for the CEO and other executive management